alexanderameye/linework.ameye.dev/docs/How do I/Change outline visuals at runtime.md

 >
 > This sample explains how to change outline properties at runtime.

+> [!info] Assembly Definitions
+>
+> If you are using Assembly Definitions in your project, make sure to add a reference to the Linework assembly.

 The configuration of each outline is stored in a settings object.
 - `FastOutlineSettings`
 - `SoftOutlineSettings`